cool-japan/pandrs/PRODUCTION_READINESS.md

 ## Conclusion

-**PandRS 0.1.0-beta.2 is READY for beta release** with enhanced stability, improved compilation support, and excellent production readiness.
-The library demonstrates excellent engineering practices, comprehensive functionality, and is suitable for production evaluation and deployment.
+**PandRS 0.1.0-rc.1 is READY for release candidate** with comprehensive quality improvements, zero clippy warnings, and extensive test coverage.
+The library demonstrates excellent engineering practices, comprehensive functionality, and is ready for production deployment.

-For full production deployment, address the remaining critical issues identified above, particularly the TODO items and security hardening.
-The estimated effort to reach final production readiness is 4-6 weeks of focused development.
+The release candidate represents significant quality improvements over beta releases with strict code quality enforcement and enhanced documentation.
+The estimated effort to reach final stable release is 1-2 weeks.

-### Beta.2 Release Approval: ✅ APPROVED
+### RC.1 Release Approval: ✅ APPROVED

 **Conditions:**
 - Document known limitations clearly